paolonit/ds4l/README.md

 ```
 To make the project, run `make` and then to load the module and run the driver, run `make init`, both from the project's root folder.
 Be sure that the controller is plugged in and that you are a super user before running `make init`.

+Finally, run `sh make_node.sh` as super user.
+This makes a device node that can be listened to for controller input.

 To exit and unload the driver, run `make exit` as super user

 ## Configuration